joeclark-phd/granite/README.md

 You can build the application and run `main()` in `Application.java` using an IDE, with `--spring.profiles.active=dev` and a database already running as defined in `application-dev.yml`.

-Alternatively, you can use Docker to run my latest version, like so:
+Alternatively, you can use Docker to spin up both a test database and an instance of the app.
+See my [Docker README](plan/docker.md) for instructions.

-    docker container run -d -p 8080:8080 joeclark77/granite:latest

 Then check out the web app running at http://localhost:8080.
 The test user account is `joe` and the password is `test`.